ACGA Council

 Hiroaki Toya

-Hiroaki Toya is Founder and CEO/CIO of Solaris Management, Inc, an investment manager which invests in Japanese equities and bonds with focus on corporate governance, ESG and corporate events.
+Hiroaki is Founder and CEO/CIO of Solaris Management, Inc., an investment manager focused on Japanese equities and bonds with an emphasis on corporate governance, ESG and corporate events.

-He has more than 20 years’ experience in M&A and investment management with a successful track record that covers a variety of asset classes, including public equities and bonds, REITs, private equity and loans, credit default swaps, and physical assets.
+He has more than 20 years of experience in M&A and investment management across a range of asset classes, including public equities and bonds, REITs, private equity and loans, credit, and physical assets.

-Mr Toya is former Executive Managing Director and Chief Investment Officer of Japan Investment Corporation (JIC), a government-affiliated fund.
+Hiroaki is former Executive Managing Director and Chief Investment Officer of Japan Investment Corporation, a government-affiliated fund.
 Prior to JIC, he was Managing Director and Tokyo Branch Manager at LIM Advisors, a Hong Kong-based multi-strategy investment fund.
-He made a significant contribution to LIM funds, culminating in three industry awards and 17 nominations during the period which he was top performer at LIM.

-Previously, he worked at Olympus Capital Holdings Asia, a private equity firm, where he played a leading role in the investment and management of portfolio companies in Japan.
-Before that, he worked for Goldman Sachs in New York and Tokyo, advising clients on M&A and corporate finance transactions in the financial, high-tech, and transportation sectors, and the Japanese Ministry of Finance as policy officer for the national budget and price policy.
+Previously, he worked at Olympus Capital Holdings Asia, a private equity firm, where he led investments and portfolio company management in Japan.
+Before that, he was with Goldman Sachs in New York and Tokyo, advising clients on M&A and corporate finance transactions in the financial, high-tech and transportation sectors, and served at the Japanese Ministry of Finance as policy officer for the national budget and price policy.

-He holds a Master of Business Administration from the Wharton School, University of Pennsylvania, and a Bachelor of Economics from the University of Tokyo.
+Hiroaki holds a Master of Business Administration from the Wharton School, University of Pennsylvania, and a Bachelor of Economics from the University of Tokyo

 Mr Toya joined the ACGA Council in 2022.